-Moreover, finishing the home’s interior with the right baseboard or base molding trim will provide the same impact.
-No matter what type of floor you install, without a quality baseboard to cover the seam at the wall, the room will look unfinished.
+Moreover, finishing the home’s interior with the right hardwood baseboard or base molding trim will provide the same impact.
+No matter what type of hardwood floor you install, without a quality baseboard to cover the seam at the wall, the room will look unfinished.
 Besides covering the gap and protecting the wall against dings from chairs and vacuum cleaners, the right selection of base molding adds an elegant look of luxury to any room.

-But, how do you choose the right floorboard trim (baseboard molding) and how to install baseboard trim for it?
+But, how do you choose the right hardwood floorboard trim (baseboard molding) and how to install baseboard trim for it?
 Keep reading as we uncover those answers.

 Baseboard Molding Types and Material Options